Torfkopp/masterarbeit/chapters/basics/agents.typ

 Agents are designed to operate independently and without human intervention on its decisions and task performance.
 The functionality of an agent can be split into three parts:
 1. Sensing: The agent perceives the environment through its sensors and thus gathers data from their surroundings.
-2. Processing: The agent processes the gathered information, assesses the state of the environment and then makes a decision based on predefined rules or learned experiences.
+2. Processing: The agent processes the gathered information, assesses the state of the environment and then makes a decision based on predefined rules or learnt experiences.
 3. Acting: By using their actuators, the agent is able to perform the action decided upon in the environment.

 A modern example of an agent is the robotic vacuum cleaner, which has a designated area to be cleaned by it -- the environment --, sensors like cameras or infrared sensors, and actuators in form of motors for driving and vacuuming.
 The robot's objective is to clean its territory, which it achieves independently @wooldridge2009introduction.